shimlab/NanoSplicer/README.md

 Options:
     -h/--help        Print this help text
-    -w/--window      Candidate searching window size <default: 25>
+    -w/--window      Candidate searching window size (nt) <default: 25>
     --chrID          Target on specific chromosome, chrID should match the chromosome name in the BAM.
-All chromosome in the BAM will be searched if not specified --genome-loc     Target on specific genome region, chrID should be specified. e.g. --genome-loc=0-10000.
+All chromosomes in the BAM will be searched if not specified --genome-loc     Target on specific genome region, chrID should be specified. e.g. --genome-loc=0-10000.
 Entire